marcinduma/LTRCLD-2557/docs/use-case1.md

 Once done confirmation will pop up on the screen.

-**At this point we have created Tenant, VRF, EPGs and selectors - let's not add Virtual Machines/EC2 instances to test traffic flow.**
+**At this point we have created Tenant, VRF, EPGs and selectors - let's now add Virtual Machines/EC2 instances to test traffic flow.**

 ## EC2/VM creation and verification